Nicholas Plunkett

 Plunkett was a deeply religious man, who impressed the Papal Nuncio, Rinuccini after his arrival in Ireland in late 1645.
 Even so, Plunkett was a moderate by disposition, and he thus became a leader of the moderate Confederate faction, attempting in 1647 to reconcile the supporters of Ormond and those of Rinuccini.
 In 1648 he once again took part in a Confederate delegation, this time to Rome, in an attempt to gain further Papal support.
 The Pope made Plunkett a knight of the Golden Spur, but the mission to Rome was largely a failure.

 While he was in Rome a Civil War broke out in the Confederation over the Inchiquin truce of 1648.
 When Plunkett returned, the clerical faction of the Confederates had lost influence, and so Plunkett became involved in negotiations for a second Ormond Peace, eventually signed in early 1649.

 Only six months later the New Model Army launched a full-scale invasion of Ireland, and within a year had conquered large areas of the island.
 Nicholas' nephew Christopher Plunkett, 2nd Earl of Fingall was killed at the Battle of Rathmines.
 Ulick Burke, 1st Marquess of Clanricarde was appointed leader of the Irish forces in late 1650, replacing the discredited Earl of Ormond.
 In 1651 Clanricarde sent Plunkett with Geoffrey Browne on a desperate mission to negotiate with Charles IV, the extremely wealthy Duke of Lorraine, but the mission to gain his support was not successful.

 After the conquest of Ireland Plunkett had his lands confiscated and was transported to Connacht.
 His luck changed at the Restoration in 1660, however: the endless disputes between the dispossessed Irish landholders and the planters enabled him to restore his legal practice to its former esteem.

 He married Catherine Turner, daughter of William Turner, an Alderman of Dublin; their daughter Jane married Valentine Browne, 1st Viscount Kenmare.

 Nicholas Plunkett's brother, Patrick, was also prominent in Confederate politics, becoming Bishop of Ardagh in 1647 largely thanks to the backing of Rinuccini.

+Nicholas Plunkett died on Christmas Day 1680, and was buried in Killeen, County Meath.